Skip to content

 EURORDIS Open Academy School on Medicines Research & Development

-The EURORDIS Open Academy School on Medicines Research & Development is made up of one week of face-to-face training, held in June in Barcelona, and the free e-learning modules below, available on demand.
+The EURORDIS Open Academy School on Medicines Research & Development is made up of a face-to-face training, held in June in Barcelona, and the free e-learning modules below, available on demand.

 The EURORDIS Open Academy School on Medicines Research & Development aims to provide rare disease patient advocates with the knowledge and skills needed to become experts in medicines research and development.
 Since 2015, researchers are also welcome to attend the School.